-- Heavily used in functional languages because there is no assignment - Cache (store) the results of a function call so that if called again, returns the result without having to compute - If arguments of a function are hashable, fairly straightforward to do this for any Python function by caching in a dictionary - In what contexts, might this be a bad idea?
+- Heavily used in functional languages because there is no assignment Cache (store) the results of a function call so that if called again, returns the - Cache (store) the results of a functi result without having to compute - If arguments of a function are hashable, fairly straightforward to do this for any Python function by caching in a dictionary - In what contexts, might this be a bad idea? - def memoize\random\int(a, b): if (a,b) not in random\cache: random\cache[(a,b)] = random.randint(a,b) return random\cache[(a,b)] - When we want to rerun, e.g. random number generators

-'''

-- def memoize_random_int(a, b):

-if (a,b) not in random_cache:

-random_cache[(a,b)] = random.randint(a,b)

-return random_cache[(a,b)]

-'''

-- When we want to rerun, e.g. random number generators